 Achieving highest price for a British-made car sold at a public auction, the legendary single-seater 1929 ‘Blower’ Bentley, which when new raised the Brooklands Outer Circuit record to 137mph was sold as part of a collection once owned by famed watchmaker George Daniels of seven cars, two motorcycles and assorted automobilia.

 As per the auctioneer, the price achieved for the George Daniel’s ‘Birkin’ Bentley most glamorous car of that era is truly a fitting tribute to one of the 20th Century’s greatest artist engineers who hand-made some of the world’s most desirable watches and a huge Birkin fan.

 The car represents both an incredible piece of British racing and engineering heritage, and a remarkable achievement.
 And, following its race career, the car was converted into a two-seater roadster before being acquired by George Daniels.

 However, Bonhams has not given any word on the identity of the buyer, who did successful bidding for this rare ‘Birkin’ Bentley.

-Further, the second record breaking car ‘The Corgi’ Rolls-Royce, widely recognized as the company’s ‘Silver Ghost’ production to survive fetched an astounding $7.3 million, a price more than double its estimated price of $3.2 million, thus becoming one of the most expensive Rolls-Royce cars in the world.
+Further, the second record breaking car ‘The Corgi’ Rolls-Royce, widely recognized as the company’s ‘Silver Ghost’ production to survive fetched an astounding $7.3 million, a price more than double its estimated price of $3.2 million, thus becoming one of the

 Known for carrying an opulent and imposing design in name and style, this particular car echoed the luxurious “Pullman’ railway carriages pioneered by a noted American George Pullman.